EEOB-BioData/BCB546X-R/_episodes/07-data-visualization.md

 > in your dataset are mapped to visual properties.
 The `mapping` argument is always
 > paired with `aes()`, and the `x` and `y` arguments of `aes()` specify which variables
 > to map to the x and y axes. ggplot2 looks for the mapped variable in the `data`
-> argument, in this case, `dvrs`.
+> argument, in this case, `dvst`.
 {: .callout}

 ### A graphing template

-Let's turn this code into a reusable template for making graphs with ggplot2.
+We can use the code above to make a reusable template for making graphs with ggplot2.
 To make a graph, replace the bracketed sections in the code below with a dataset, a geom function, or a collection of mappings.

 ~~~